Kilowatt-hours to joules conversion table

 How to use it

 Enter a kilowatt-hour value and the joule result updates instantly, no button.
-The reference table covers common amounts so you can often skip typing.
+The table above covers common amounts so you can often skip typing.
 Everything runs in your browser using the exact 3,600,000 factor, so nothing you enter gets uploaded and it works offline once the page loads.

 FAQ